eleda77/eleda77.github.io/docs/vocab_list.md

 **rheostat** - n electrical instrument used to control a current by varying the resistance

 **rhetor** - a teacher of rhetoric; an orator

+**rhotic** - relating to or denoting a dialect or variety of English (e.g. in most of the US and southwestern England) in which r is pronounced before a consonant (as in hard) and at the ends of words (as in far)

 **riband** - a ribbon